 Ryzen 5 3500 vs Xeon Gold 6226R benchmarks

 In terms of the number of cores of each of these CPUs, the Xeon Gold 6226R has significantly more cores than the Ryzen 5 3500.
 Indeed, the Xeon Gold 6226R has 16 cores compared to 6 cores found in the Ryzen 5 3500.
 It also has more threads than the Ryzen 5 3500.
 These CPUs have different clock speeds.
 Indeed, the Ryzen 5 3500 has a slightly higher clock speed compared to the Xeon Gold 6226R.
+Also, the Ryzen 5 3500 has a slightly higher turbo speed.
 A Ryzen 5 3500 CPU outputs less heat than a Xeon Gold 6226R CPU because of its significantly lower TDP.
 This measures the amount of heat they output and can be used to estimate power consumption.

 Modern CPUs generally have more logical cores than physical cores, this means that each core is split into multiple virtual cores, improving efficiency for parallel workloads.
 For instance, the Ryzen 5 3500 has the same number of threads as cores.
 This means the the CPU does not support hyperthreading.